Skip to main content

 How the PCG Self-Learns

-The Production Context Graph isn't static — it evolves with every interaction:
+The Production Context Graph evolves with every interaction:

-• From investigations — each investigation adds new connections between symptoms, root causes, and resolutions
+• Investigations add new connections between symptoms, root causes, and resolutions.

-• From humans — skill updates, Production Context Graph additions, and agent feedback enrich the graph
+• Humans enrich the graph through skill updates, Production Context Graph additions, and agent feedback.

-• From RCAs — root cause analyses create durable links between failure modes and their causes
+• RCAs create durable links between failure modes and their causes.

 AI Agent Architecture

-The OnCall Agent is the core orchestrator.
-When an investigation starts, the agent:
+The Investigation Agent is the core orchestrator.
+When an investigation starts, this orchestrator agent uses a team of subagents to:

-3. Gathers evidence — queries integrations (Datadog, Grafana, GitHub, etc.) through MCP
+3. Gathers evidence.
+Queries integrations (Datadog, Grafana, GitHub, and others) through MCP.

 The agent maintains full conversation context, so you can interact with it, redirect its investigation, or ask follow-up questions at any point.